 Kidney damage is a condition that may be due to damage to the blood vessels connected to the kidney or injuries from causes such as tumors and certain medications.
 Symptoms may include blood in the urine, an inability to urinate, and pain in the back of the upper abdomen on either ...Read more

 - Can you reverse brain damage caused by cocaine use in teenagers?

-- Can you reverse kidney failure?
+- Can you reverse osteopenia?

 - Can you reverse poor circulation?

 - Can kidneys recover from damage?

 - Can nerve damaged be reversed in the stomach?